obrassard/action-dokku-push/README.md

-# action-dokku-deploy
+# action-dokku-deploy@cloudflared
-Easily deploy an app to your Dokku Instance from GitHub
+Easily deploy an app to your Dokku Instance from GitHub **through Cloudflare Tunnel** !.

+For a version without Cloudflare Tunnel support, see the `main` branch.

 ### Requirements

 Please note that this action is compatible with `dokku >= 0.11.6`.

+### Prerequisites

+You must create a new Service Token in Cloudflare Zero Trust Dashboard and add the clientID/clientSecret to your GitHub Secrets.
+See https://developers.cloudflare.com/cloudflare-one/tutorials/ssh-service-token to learn how to create a Service Token.

 ## Inputs